2020 Board of Supervisors

 The County's Board of Supervisors includes five members elected at large who serve four year staggered terms.
 The Board meets the fourth Tuesday each month at 1:00 p.m., except for the months of March, June and September when they meet at 7:00 p.m., and except for the months of November and December when the meetings may be moved due to the holiday schedule.
-Please check the Meetings page or Calendar for correct meeting times.
+Please check the Meetings page or Calendar for correct meeting dates and times.

 Mission Statement of the Mathews County Board of Supervisors